-Canon 6D versus Olympus E-1
+Canon 6D vs Olympus E-1

-The Canon EOS 6D and the Olympus E-1 are two digital cameras that were officially introduced, respectively, in September 2012 and June 2003.
+The Canon EOS 6D and the Olympus E-1 are two digital cameras that were announced, respectively, in September 2012 and June 2003.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (6D) and a Four Thirds (E-1) sensor.
-The Canon has a resolution of 20 megapixel, whereas the Olympus provides 4.9 MP.
+The Canon has a resolution of 20 megapixels, whereas the Olympus provides 4.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-1 is notably smaller (9 percent) than the Canon 6D.
 Moreover, the E-1 is slightly lighter (4 percent) than the 6D.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.